top of page

 • Weekend notarizations

-• Same-day and emergency services
+• Same-day service

-Many clients physically cannot travel due to:
+Many clients cannot travel due to:

 • Medical conditions

-• Hospitalization or rehabilitation
+• Hospitalization

-• Hospice or end-of-life care
+• Rehabilitation or hospice care

-4. Jail, Detention, and Correctional Facility Notarizations
+4. Jail and Detention Facility Notarizations

 Mobile notaries can: